My rating: 3 of 5 stars

 These caveats aside, I have grown up into a proper Kirbyphile, haven’t I?
 At this moment in a literary man’s Kirby essay, said literary man is supposed to say that he got older and wiser, went to school with the hard teacher experience, and came to hail the King as a latter-day Futurist!—a pulp Picasso!!—an American Blake!!!
 But no: I obdurately cling to my adolescent judgment and find these claims extravagant, even more extravagant, if that’s possible, than the claims now made on behalf of H. P. Lovecraft.
 More realistically, my father advised me of Kirby appreciation when I was 11 or 13, “You had to be there at the time”—the same thing he’d said a few years earlier when I was unimpressed by Star Wars.

 Should adults who didn’t grow up on this material bother to read it today?
-At the risk of treason to the King, I have to answer with a qualified no. If the classic is that which endures beyond its time, any art you had to be there to appreciate is by definition non-classic—for the ambitious reader, then, the Fourth World is optional, not essential.
+At the risk of treason to the King, I have to answer with a qualified no (qualified by the caveats above: Kirby is a must-read for those interested in the superhero genre or the development of comics art).
+If the classic is that which endures beyond its time, any art you had to be there to appreciate is by definition non-classic—for the ambitious reader, then, the Fourth World is optional, not essential.